Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Introduction

 \section{Introduction}

-The human ability to understand new concepts with only a few examples has inspired the research on few-shot learning in the recent years.
-The main task is to achieve a learnt model that can classify new category given limited training data.
-Different from classification model~\cite{he2016residual,simonyan2014vgg,szegedy2017inception_v4} trained on large labeled dataset, few-shot learning model only relies on a few samples of each class (10, 5 ,or even less).
+The human ability to understand new concepts with only a few examples has inspired the research on few-shot learning in recent years.
+The main task is to achieve a learnt model that can classify a new category given limited training data.
+Different from classification models~\cite{he2016residual,simonyan2014vgg,szegedy2017inception_v4} trained on large labelled dataset, few-shot learning model only relies on a few samples of each class (10, 5, or even less).
 This may easily lead to overfitting during training.
 To address this issue, Vinyals~\textit{et al.}~\cite{nips2016_vinyals2016matching_net} propose an attention mechanism which can learn an embedding of labelled samples from the support set and achieve good classification performance.
 This mechanism can be further enhanced by \textit{episodes}, which aim to sub-sample categories and the associated data to simulate few-shot tasks during training.
-The episodic training process also benefits meta-learning~\cite{ravi2016optimization}, which can learn a probabilistic model to predict a decision boundary between categories given a few samples from each category.